 This is just offensive.
 Firstly, the cheating thing doesn't appear to be true at all.
 Men from all over the world cheat – in fact, studies have shown that British men are more likely to cheat than Italian men.
 Perhaps Italians are just more likely to be open about the level of commitment they're looking for.

-The mum thing comes up a lot – Italian even has a word, 'mammone' to describe this type of man - but it's not like Italian men actively invite their mums to interfere with their lives – it just tends to happen in Italy where, for socio-economic reasons outlined here, young Italians often stay at home until their 30s, so their parents may be more involved in their lives than foreigners are used to.
+The accusations of 'mummy's boys' come up a lot – Italian even has a word, 'mammone' to describe this type of man - but it's not like Italian men actively invite their mums to interfere with their lives.
+However, for socio-economic reasons outlined here, young Italians often stay at home until their 30s, so their parents may be more involved in their lives than foreigners are used to.

 When many of them do move out, they still live close enough for a visit from the dreaded mamma.

 See More: 'Five reasons to date an Italian (and five not to)'